alexownejazayeri/100-days-of-code/daily-log/log.md

 **\[MERNG\]**
 - [ ] React Intro Tic-Tac-Toe (more)
-  - [ ] Rewrite Board to use two loops to make the squares instead of hardcoding them
+  - [x] Rewrite Board to use two loops to make the squares instead of hardcoding them
   - [ ] Add a toggle button that lets you sort the moves in either ascending or descending order
   - [ ] When someone wins, highlight the three squares that caused the win
   - [ ] When no one wins, display a message about the result being a draw
-- [ ] Project 1
-  - [ ] f

 **\[FUJSK\]**
 - [ ]